lewisblake/MRA-Serial/README.md

 offsetPercentage: Offset percentage from partition boundaries.
 Must be between 0 and 1.
 This quantity determines the buffer between the boundaries of a region where knots can be placed. offsetPercentage is also used at the coarsest resolution to extend the maximal x and y domain boundaries as to include datapoints that may be exactly on the boundary within a region.
+The domain boundaries define a rectangular region defined by the minimal and maximal x and y coordinate locations.
 Preferably set offsetPercentage to be a smaller number (e.g. 0.01).

 nXGrid: Number of prediction grid points in x-direction.
 By default set to 200.